KyleV1999/Camera2APITutorial/README.md

  ## Example Code

-To begin you must remember to give your app premissions to access your device's camera and the ability to write to the external storage in the Android Manifest.
+To begin you must remember to give your app permissions to access your device's camera and the ability to write to the external storage in the Android Manifest.
 You also need to add ```android.hardware.camera2.full``` as a uses-feature to filter your app from devices that do not meet its hardware requirements.

 ```XML
     <uses-permission android:name="android.permission.CAMERA"></uses-permission>